 Open Socket is a registered trademark of Novell, Inc. in the United States.
 Packet Burst is a trademark of Novell, Inc.

-PartnerNet is a trademark and service mark of Novell, Inc.

-PC Navigator is a trademark of Novell, Inc.
+- PartnerNet is a registered service mark of Novell, Inc. in the United States and other countries. - PC Navigator is a trademark of Novell, Inc.